Cigarette smoking among adults

 The purpose of the APS is to provide information on important social and socio-economic variables at local levels, such as labour market estimates.

-Measure, ethnicity, ethnicity_type, time, time_type, geography, geography_type, gender, age, value, value type, sample size, confidence intervals (lower bound, upper bound).
+This file contains the following: measure, ethnicity, time, geography, gender, age, value, sample size, confidence intervals (lower bound, upper bound).